 Transfers: Alykanas is about 18km from Zante Airport.

-Those looking for a more peaceful spot on Alykes beach don't have very far to walk in either direction before the crowds thin out, although pebbles are more prevalent to the east of the beach.
+The centre of Alykes beach is the busiest but those looking for a more peaceful spot need only walk in either direction for crowds thin out, although pebbles are more prevalent to the east.

-Alykes may be more developed than its neighbour Alykanas and there are plenty of pleasant tavernas and bars, but none are brash or noisy and most of them close around midnight.
-There is even a tourist train from Alykes to Alykanas if you are too idle to walk (see Alykes report).
+Alykes village is very compact, just a couple of streets with the usual tourist shops, tavernas and cafes.
+Alykes may be more developed than its neighbour Alykanas but bars are still generally low key and most close around midnight.
+There is even a tourist train from Alykes to Alykanas (see Alykes report).